Anof-cyber/PyCript-Docs/Examples.md

 ## Decrypt String

-The extension allows you to decpryt any string you select within the request and response.
+The extension allows you to decrypt any string you select within the request and response.

 - Open Burp Suite and navigate to the ```"Proxy", "Target", "Intruder" or "Repeater"``` tab.

-- Select anyting within request or response.
+- Select anything within the request or response.

 - Right-click on the request you wish to decrypt and select ```"Extensions"``` from the menu.